FireDragon761138/ReGen/README.md

 | `'Roff'`, value 0–3 | that group's detected corner in Hz |
 | `'Dorm'` | bitmask of dormant groups |
 | `'Dbg0'`, value 0–9 | group-0 stage internals (diagnostics) |

+SPDX-License-Identifier: GPL-2.0-only

+ReGen — adaptive reconstruction for lossy and band-limited game audio Copyright (C) 2026 <FireDragon761138>

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 2, as published by the Free Software Foundation.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not, see <https://www.gnu.org/licenses/>.